bhonris/ML_number_recognition/README.md

 In this project we will experiment with training machine learning models for identifying which number is represented by a MNIST image.
 The input of the model will be an image, and the output will be a classification of the number, from 0 to 9.

 # 2 Model & Training Procedure Description
+For each classification algorithm, the structure of the model is described - such as the number of neurons in each layer, number of epochs used for training, and batch size used for training

+# 2.1 Artificial Neural Network (ANN)

+# 2.2 Decision Tress (DT)

+# 2.3 k-Nearest Neighbors (kNN)

 # 3 Graphs
+Here graphs are included to show how the training accuracy and validation accuracy change over time.
+It shows graph epochs versus training set and validation set accuracy.

+# 3.1 Artificial Neural Network (ANN)

+# 3.2 Decision Tress (DT)

+# 3.3 k-Nearest Neighbors (kNN)

 # 4 Model Performance and Confusion Matrix
+For each algorithm, a confusion matrix is included showing results of the model reported on the test set.

 # 5 Visualization
+For each algorithm, 3 visualizations of images that were misclassified by our model is included aswell as any observations of why the images were misclassified.